Code-Institute-Submissions/where-to-next/README.md

 1. Click the URL created within the Settings - GitHub Pages section

 To clone the repository for local deployment:
-1. On the main page of the repository, click the :arrow_down: Code button
+1. On the main page of the repository, click the down arrow Code button
 1. Click the download icon under the relevant section to clone with either HTTPS, SSH or GitHub CLI
 1. In Git Bash, chang ethe current directory to the location you want the directory to be stored
 1. Type git clone and then paste the URL you copied in step 2